firesim/firesim/docs/Advanced-Usage/Manager/Manager-Tasks.rst

 4. [Locally] Emit Verilog to run through the AWS FPGA Flow

-5. Launch an FPGA Dev AMI build instance for each configuration you want built.
+5. Launch an FireSim Base AMI build instance for each configuration you want built.

 6. [Local/Remote] Prep build instances, copy generated verilog for hardware configuration to build instance.